Insider Sell: Cogent Communications Holdings Inc (CCOI) Chairman

-Dave Schaeffer, Chairman, CEO, and President, 10% Owner of Cogent Communications Holdings Inc (CCOI, Financial), has sold 8,826 shares of the company on March 6, 2024, according to a recent SEC Filing.
-The transaction was executed at an average price of $72.55 per share, resulting in a total value of $640,485.30.
+Dave Schaeffer, Chairman, Chief Executive Officer, and President, as well as a 10% Owner of Cogent Communications Holdings Inc (CCOI, Financial), executed a sale of 50,000 shares in the company on March 12, 2024, according to a SEC Filing.

-Cogent Communications Holdings Inc is a multinational internet service provider specializing in delivering high-speed internet access and point-to-point network services.
-The company primarily serves small and medium-sized businesses, communications service providers, and other bandwidth-intensive organizations, offering services such as dedicated internet access, ethernet transport, and colocation facilities.
+Cogent Communications Holdings Inc is a multinational internet service provider based in the United States.
+The company specializes in providing high-speed Internet access, Ethernet transport, and colocation services.
+Its network is designed to deliver services to small and medium-sized businesses, communications service providers, and other bandwidth-intensive organizations.

-On the day of the insider's recent sale, shares of Cogent Communications Holdings Inc were trading at $72.55, giving the company a market capitalization of $3.212 billion.
-The price-earnings ratio of the company stands at 2.53, which is significantly lower than the industry median of 16.57 and also below the company's historical median price-earnings ratio.
+On the date of the insider's latest transaction, shares of Cogent Communications Holdings Inc were trading at $68.12, giving the company a market capitalization of $3.071 billion.

+The company's price-earnings ratio stands at 2.42, which is significantly lower than the industry median of 16.99 and also below the company's historical median price-earnings ratio.

-The stock's current price relative to the GuruFocus Value (GF Value) of $97.41 results in a price-to-GF-Value ratio of 0.74.
-This indicates that Cogent Communications Holdings Inc is categorized as a Possible Value Trap, Think Twice according to the GF Value metric.
+With the current share price of $68.12 and a GuruFocus Value of $97.39, Cogent Communications Holdings Inc has a price-to-GF-Value ratio of 0.7.
+This valuation suggests that the stock may be a Possible Value Trap, and investors should think twice, based on its GF Value.

 The GF Value is calculated considering historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates provided by Morningstar analysts.